Polymath: Waqas Ahmed

 Ahmed examines evidence suggesting that developing multiple talents and perspectives is helpful for success in a highly specialised field.
 He cites a study of Nobel Prize-winning scientists which found them 25 times more likely to sing, dance, or act than average scientists.
 Another study found that children scored higher in IQ tests after having drum lessons, and he uses such research to argue that diversity of domains can enhance a person's general intelligence.

 Ahmed cites many historical claims for the advantages of polymathy.
 Some of these are about general intellectual abilities that polymaths apply across multiple domains.
 For example, Aristotle wrote that full understanding of a topic requires, in addition to subject knowledge, a general critical thinking ability that can assess how that knowledge was arrived at.
 Another advantage of a polymathic mindset is in the application of multiple approaches to understanding a single issue.
 Ahmed cites biologist E. O. Wilson's view that reality is approached not by a single academic discipline but via a consilience between them.
 One argument for studying multiple approaches is that it leads to open-mindedness.
 Within any one perspective, a question may seem to have a straightforward, settled answer.
 Someone aware of different, contrasting answers will be more open-minded and aware of the limitations of their own knowledge.
-The importance of recognising these limitations is a theme that Ahmed finds in many thinkers, including Confucius, ʿAlī ibn Abī Ṭālib, and Nicolas of Cusa.
+The importance of recognising these limitations is a theme that Ahmed finds in many thinkers, including Confucius, Ali ibn Abi Talib, and Nicolas of Cusa.
 He calls it "the essential mark of the polymath."
 A further argument for multiple approaches is that a polymath does not see diverse approaches as diverse, because they see connections where other people see differences.
-For example Da Vinci advanced multiple fields by applying mathematical principles to each.
+For example da Vinci advanced multiple fields by applying mathematical principles to each.

+Examples

+Polymaths include the scholars and thinkers of the Renaissance and Enlightenment, who excelled at several fields in science, technology, engineering, mathematics, and the arts.
+In the Italian Renaissance, the idea of the polymath was allegedly expressed by Leon Battista Alberti (1404–1472), a polymath himself, in the statement that "a man can do all things if he will".
+Leonardo da Vinci is often used as the archetypal example of a polymath.

+Many polymaths did not identify as such, since the term was first coined in the 17th century; they were instead described as polymaths by later historians.
+This includes several philosophers of Ancient Greece and the Islamic Golden Age.
+Whether or not a person is a polymath is often a subject of debate because of the term's broad definition by nature.